 My 3 year wedding anniversary is in a couple of weeks.
 I’ve been married to my husband for 3 years.
 And I’ve had his last name for less than 2.
+This is why I didn’t take my husband’s last name.

 There were a lot of surprises about marriage.
 (And I’m not talking about “Oh, he doesn’t put the toilet seat down.”
 Ha.
 Child’s play.)